 and Corrections Corp. of America: to Bid Process-Request for Proposals

 Bay County Case #06-440-CA

-Mr. Higby represented CCA in this challenge to CCA's one hundred twenty million dollar contract to build and manage the new Bay County Jail Annex.
-CCA managed the Bay County Jail and Annex in a contract with the county for over twenty years.
+Mr. Higby represented CCA in this challenge to CCA's $120 million contract to build and manage the new Bay County Jail Annex.
+CCA managed the Bay County Jail and Annex in a contract with the county for over 20 years.
 When the County decided to build a new Annex for the Jail, a Request for Proposals was issued and CCA and Emerald were the two responding vendors.
-CCA was awarded the eighty six million dollar contract to build the new Annex.
+CCA was awarded the $86 million contract to build the new Annex.
 It was also awarded a contract to manage the facility.
 Emerald challenged and sued the County claiming the award to CCA was the result of improper favoritism.
 CCA intervened in the case based on Mr. Higby's recommendation.
 CCA and the County prevailed in the case, and CCA was awarded over $150,000.00 in attorney's fees and costs, all of which were recovered from Emerald.

 Estate of Justin Sturgis v. — Wrongful Death/Failure to